Selimiye Mosque, Nicosia: Ottoman period

 Following its conversion, the mosque became the property of the Sultan Selim Foundation, which was responsible for maintaining it.
 Other donors formed a number of foundations to help with the maintenance.
 Okçuzade Mehmed Paşa, a governor of Cyprus in the 16th century, donated a shop to provide income for the Sultan Selim Foundation; other donations include estates in the countryside and other shops.
 The foundation employed trustees (mütevelli) to look after the funds and transferred 40,000 akçe annually to Medina in the late 16th century.
-During the Ottoman period, it was the largest mosque in the whole island, and was used weekly by the Ottoman governor, administrators and elite for the Friday prayers.
+During the Ottoman period, it was the largest mosque on the island, and was used weekly by the Ottoman governor, administrators and elite for the Friday prayers.
 In the late 18th century, a large procession that consisted of the leading officials in the front on horseback, followed by lower-ranking officials on foot, came to the mosque every Friday.

-The Friday prayers also attracted a large number of Muslims from Nicosia and surrounding villages.
+The Friday prayers attracted a large number of Muslims from Nicosia and surrounding villages.
 Due to the crowds frequenting the mosque, a market developed next to it and the area became a trade center.
 The area around the mosque became a center of education as well, with madrasahs such as the Great Madrasah and Little Madrasah being built nearby.

-In 1874, upon rumours that Sultan Abdülaziz would visit Nicosia, a new gate, called the "Aziziye Gate" after the sultan, was built at the east end of the building.
+In 1874, upon rumours that Sultan Abdülaziz would visit Nicosia, a new gate, called the "Aziziye Gate" after the Sultan, was built at the east end of the building.
 The gate was an enlargement of a pre-existing Lusignan window on the site, and pieces of marble and other material from the surroundings were used in its construction.
 The decorations of the gate include an inscription by calligrapher Es-Seyyid Ahmet Şukri Efendi, the calligraphy teacher of the local high school.
-The inscription consists of a praise of the sultan and mentions that the gate was built on Abdülaziz's orders by Nazif Pasha.
+The inscription consists of a praise of the Sultan and mentions that the gate was built on Abdülaziz's orders by Nazif Pasha.
 It is surrounded by two ornate figures depicting cypress trees.
 The gate was afterwards used as the women's entrance, and later fell into disuse, remaining permanently locked.